SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex1-overview/README.md

     ![](./images/1.png)
     </kbd>

-2. SAP HANA Cloud Central is launched in a new tab. **Note:** We are using the Multi-Environment Edition for this workshop.
+2. SAP HANA Cloud Central is launched in a new tab.
+We are using the Multi-Environment Edition for this workshop.
 To verify that you are in the correct landscape, click the **i** button in the lower left corner.
     <kbd>
     ![](./images/2.png)
     </kbd>